 With regards to the economic criteria, the EC estimated that Montenegro has taken further steps towards a functioning market economy.
-Taking into consideration the above mentioned, it is estimated that the state should be prepared to face the competitive pressure and market forces within the EU during the medium term.
-In this context, the Commission has recommended that it is necessary to continue to address the existing weaknesses Annual Report 2014 through the implementation of appropriate structural reforms.
+Taking into consideration the above mentioned, it is estimated that the state shonecessary to continue to address the existing weaknesses through the implementation of appropriate structural reforms.
 Within the report, the EC underlined that the economy in 2013 went out of the recession.
 The EC has pointed out that it must continue with the fiscal consolidation in order to reduce public debt.
 With regard to the structural reforms, the EC recommended that it should continue with the reform of the labor market, increasing mobility of workers and strengthening the effectiveness of active employment measures.
 Also, it is necessary to improve the quality of education, including vocational education and training.
 To support the development of the private sector, the EC stressed that it should continue with the measures aimed at simplifying the regulatory and legal environment, with the purpose of reducing the barriers and administrative costs.